-The southern border of the City contains four miles of beaches including East Beach, West Beach, Leadbetter, Shoreline Park, and the beach in the Mesa neighborhood accessed by Mesa Lane and Thousand Steps (end of Santa Cruz Boulevard).
+The southern border of the City contains four miles of beaches including East Beach, West Beach, Leadbetter Beach, Shoreline Park, and the beach in the Mesa neighborhood accessed by Mesa Lane and Thousand Steps (end of Santa Cruz Boulevard).

 Parks and Recreation staff grooms beach sand on Leadbetter, West, and East Beaches between May and October, and they rake the beach sand between November and April.
 Beaches are groomed for safety and recreation purposes.
 Parks staff works closely with biologists for bird monitoring before any grooming and raking takes place.